Balkan Mountains: Bulgaria

 Flora of Karandila reserve, within Sinite Kamani Nature Park.

 Significant areas of the Balkan mountains are under protection by Bulgarian law, including one national park — Central Balkan National Park; three nature parks — Vrachanski Balkan Nature Park, Bulgarka Nature Park and Sinite Kamani Nature Park, over 20 nature reserves, as well as numerous natural landmarks.

 Central Balkan National Park is among the largest and most valuable of the protected areas in Europe.
 Since 2017, its ancient beech forests have been included in the Primeval Beech Forests UNESCO World Heritage Site.
 It is the third largest protected territory in Bulgaria, spanning an area of 716.69 km^{2} with total length of 85 km from the west to the east and an average width of 10 km.
 Within its territory are located the highest summit of the mountain range, Botev Peak (2376 m), as well as the highest waterfall in the Balkans Raysko Praskalo (124.5 m).
 The rugged and diverse relief determines the presence of numerous gorges, cliffs, water features and caves, including Raychova Dupka, the second-deepest cave discovered in Bulgaria and in the mountain range, reaching depth of -377 m.

 The flora of Central Balkan National Park is diverse and consists of 1689 species of vascular plants, 45 species of algae and 238 species of mosses.
-These include 23 Bulgarian endemic species, such as leafy primrose (Primula frondosa), which is only found within the park's boundaries, Аlchemilla аchtarowii, Alchemilla jumrukczalica, Betonica bulgarica, Centaurea davidovii, as well as another 75 Balkan endemics.
+These include 23 Bulgarian endemic species, such as leafy primrose (Primula frondosa), which is only found within the park's boundaries, Alchemilla achtarowii, Alchemilla jumrukczalica, Betonica bulgarica, Centaurea davidovii, as well as another 75 Balkan endemics.

 The vertebrate fauna of Central Balkan National Park consists of over 300 species.
 The number of mammal species is around 60, including animals of high conservation concern, such as the:

 Balkan chamois (R. rupicapra balcanica), Eurasian brown bear, Eurasian otter, Eurasian wolf, European ground squirrel, European snow vole, European wild boar, European wildcat, Lesser mole-rat, Marbled polecat, Pine marten, Red deer, Red fox, Western roe deer.

 The avifauna includes some 220 species, of which 123 are resident/nesting.
 The park is key for the protection of the eastern imperial eagle, saker falcon, Eurasian eagle-owl, Eurasian pygmy owl, Ural owl, boreal owl, white-backed woodpecker, semicollared flycatcher and the corn crake.